Who is a Transfer Applicant?

 Credit Evaluation

-Once you have been admitted, an official credit evaluation will be performed and sent to you, usually within two weeks.
+Once you have been admitted, an official credit evaluation will be performed and instructions on how to access the evaluation will be emailed to you.
 The evaluation will list courses you have taken and any IUP equivalents.
 This first phase of the credit transfer process shows you how many of your credits will appear on your IUP transcript.
 Please remember that this is unofficial until we receive your final official transcript(s).

 The second phase of understanding your credit transfer relates specifically to your chosen major.
 You must use the IUP catalog to determine which courses fulfill the specific requirements within your major.
 Your department has authority over the application of credits toward your degree and can help to clarify those courses that do not fit clearly within the constraints of the major once you enroll.